castroian/castroian.github.io/index.md

 1. Accessibility in data & computer science education 💻
 1. Information law & policy (privacy, freedom of speech, and freedom of press) ⚖️

-In terms of research, I study issues regarding equity in communities.
-This summer, I am working at [PolicyLink](https://www.policylink.org/) on their [National Equity Atlas](https://www.policylink.org/our-work/economy/national-equity-atlas) project.
-In Fall 2022, I will work with Dr. Tim Thomas on the [Evictions Project](https://evictions.study/), studying gentrification and demographic disparities in evictions.
+In terms of research, I focus on issues regarding equity in communities.
+I currently work with Dr. Tim Thomas at the [Evictions Research Network](https://evictionresearch.net/) and Dr. Karen Chapple at the [Urban Displacement Project](https://www.urbandisplacement.org/), studying demographic disparities in evictions.
+In the past, I worked at [PolicyLink](https://www.policylink.org/) on their [National Equity Atlas](https://www.policylink.org/our-work/economy/national-equity-atlas) project and the Internet Education Foundation on the [Congressional App Challenge](https://www.congressionalappchallenge.us/).

 Here are some of my past affiliations:

 - Fellow at the UC Berkeley Social Sciences Data Lab ([D-Lab](https://dlab.berkeley.edu/))
 - Student Director at [CalNERDS](https://calnerds.berkeley.edu/)
-- Intern at Internet Education Foundation's [Congressional App Challenge](https://www.congressionalappchallenge.us/)
 - Coordinator for an [overnight scholarship recruiting program](https://rohp.berkeley.edu/) with the UC Berkeley Financial Aid & Scholarships Office
 - Instructor at UC Berkeley [Division of Computing, Data Science, and Society](https://data.berkeley.edu/)

-Outside of school, I'm interested in mycology, baseball (Go A's!), art (live music and photography) and making drinks (both caffeinated and not).
-A fun fact about me is that, after drinking tea for the past decade, I've probably tasted over 300 different teas total from every continent where tea plants can grow.
-You can often find me at [Blue Willow Tea](https://www.bluewillowtea.com/); I highly recommend it!
+Outside of school, I spend my time doing timbersports with the Cal Bucking Bears, looking for mushrooms in the forest, photographing the Oakland Roots Sports Club and local punk shows, and brewing lots of tea.
+A fun fact about me is that I've probably tasted at least 300 different teas from every continent where tea plants grow.
+You can often find me at [Blue Willow Tea](https://www.bluewillowtea.com/), which is one of my favorite spots in Berkeley.

-Lastly, if you're interested in applying to graduate school, or speaking with me about any of these interests, let me know!
-I love to speak with students and other people studying these fields.
+Lastly, if you're interested in applying to graduate school, or speaking with me about anything I mentioned, shoot me an email!
+I love to speak with students and other people interested in these fields.

 ---